+Everything you need in your diet to stay healthy.
 Everything you consume plays a major role in how well your body functions, how you feel, how productive you are, and how long you can go without needing an energy boost.
 If you’re getting enough sleep, and you still feel tired throughout the day, it’s most likely a diet issue that can easily be solved by consuming needed nutrients and eliminating empty calories that only add weight and little energy.
 Here’s everything you need to know about effortlessly staying healthy and feeling energetic.

 Sugar comes in many different forms, and the most prevalent is also the unhealthiest.
 Artificial sugar, which is scientifically known as sucrose, is not only fattening but can be dangerous if consumed in great amounts.
 Sugar is not just found in your morning cup of java but can be consumed in the form of juices, soda, pastries, and dessert.
 Consuming it regularly and going above your maximum daily quota can make you vulnerable for heart diseases, in the long run, seeing as it spikes up your blood sugar and triglycerides.
 This can also cause or worsen diabetes.
 On the other hand, the consumption of sucrose has also been shown to speed up the aging of your body and skin.
 If you like your drink sweet, trying replacing your sugar with a spoonful of Manuka honey.